 Show up on time.
 There is no excuse for being late – not traffic, weather, or delays in public transit.
-It is your responsibility to know exactly where the interview will be held, and to allow yourself more than enough time to get to the location.
+It is your responsibility to know exactly where the interview will be held and to allow yourself more than enough time to get to the location.
 You may want to visit the school ahead of time to determine how long it will take you to get there, and depending on your mode of transportation, know where you will park and how much it will cost.
 Alternatively, you could plan to arrive extra early and then find a coffee shop nearby where you can relax and then make your way to the interview location about 10 minutes prior to the start of the interview.

 Greet each person you meet with a smile.
-This conveys warmth, and can make you appear more approachable and even more likeable.
+This conveys warmth and can make you appear more approachable and even more likeable.

 Initiate & participate in casual conversations.
-Engaging in ‘small talk’ can help ease you into conversation and reduce your nervousness.
+Engaging in ‘small talk’ can help ease you into the conversation and reduce your nervousness.
 Common topics include weather, length of travel, where you’re from, what university you go to, etc.

 Turn off all mobile devices.

 Introduce yourself with confidence.
 When you walk into the interview room, greet the interviewer with a firm handshake and make eye contact.
 Think positive and interact with confidence.
 Maintain eye contact throughout the interview – it demonstrates confidence and trust, but don’t forget to blink and occasionally divert your gaze!
 It may feel uncomfortable for you and the interviewer if you just stare at them for the duration of your response.